 Nevertheless, we do not see the current way of doing online training activities as sustainable in a mid- and long-term perspective-with the current labour-intensive and individualistic operation model, the Centre's (online) training activities would not maintain its success in 2020.
-The most salient theme in the review results must be "diversity"-diversity of participants (e.g., their needs, characteristics, learning preparation, and learning conditions), diversity of delivery methods (e.g., online training, face-to-face training on Turin campus, face-to-face training in fields, and blended learning), diversity of online technological medium (e.g., synchronous, asynchronous communication tools), and diversity of course content (e.g., global overviews, local contexts, international practices) and diversity of pedagogical strategies (i.e., unique teaching methods and know-how developed by each unit).
-To successfully navigate the diversity and sustain the impressive institutional performance, the Centre must develop a systematic training framework supported by an effective operational model, which allows each unit to have a good level of autonomy and decision-making (resource-allocation) power while ensuring the Centre level of synergy and efficiency.
+The most salient theme in the review results must be "diversity"-diversity of participants (e.g., their needs, characteristics, learning preparation, and learning conditions), diversity of delivery methods (e.g., online training, face-to-face training on Turin campus, face-to-face training in fields, and blended learning), diversity of online technological medium (e.g., synchronous, asynchronous communication tools), and diversity of pedagogical strategies (i.e., unique teaching methods and know-how developed by each unit).
+To successfully navigate the diversity and sustain the impressive institutional performance, the Centre must develop a systematic training framework supported by an effective operational model, which allows each unit to have a good level of autonomy and decisionmaking (resource-allocation) power while ensuring the Centre level of synergy and efficiency.